The best camera under £1000: get the most features for the least cash

 (Image credit: Future)

-We've rounded up the best cameras we've tested that fit this budget.
-We've made sure that everything on our list can be bought with a lens and still stay under £1000 (or close to; as we said, prices do fluctuate), so you don't need to worry about being caught out by needing to budget for a lens.
+I've rounded up a selection of cameras that have impressed our reviewers, all of which can be bought with a lens and still stay under £1000 (or close to; prices do fluctuate).
 While you won't get the absolute best mirrorless cameras or best DSLRs on this budget, you will get an excellent camera that our expert team can vouch for.

 On a lower budget?
 We also have guides to the best cameras under £500 and the best cameras under £200.
 Our guide to the best cameras for beginners is a good place to start if you're looking for bargains.